 Nigerian Buns recipe

-Buns requires a level of mastery that puff puff doesn’t require, if you don’t get it right the first time, please don’t give up.
+Buns require a level of mastery that puff puff doesn’t require, if you don’t get it right the first time, please don’t give up.
 I can proudly say it took me this LONG to perfect (used lightly here) my buns.
-For the Lovers of Buns, I think the outer shell is the most important part, it has to be Crunchy/crumbly but not too hard.
-I never used to eat the inside dough but I was able to with this recipe, the egg and canola oil made it so fluffy and light.
+For the Lovers of Buns, I think the outer shell is the most important part, it has to be crunchy/crumbly but not too hard.
+I never used to eat the inside dough but I was able to with this recipe, the egg and oil made it fluffy and delicious.

 - 1/4 cup Granulated Sugar

 - 3 eggs

 - In two separate bowls, combine the wet and dry ingredients.

 - Add in the wet mixture into the dry mixture a little at a time while mixing with your hand. (try not to overmix the batter.
 You want a Consistency that is thick and a tiny bit stretchy.
 This is the most important part as it determines how your buns takes shape)

 - Place a deep pot on medium heat, add in 3-4 cups of oil.